What is an Advanced Installer floating license?

 Once everything is setup we can simulate the following scenario.
 Let's say your development team is organized like this, in terms of machines using Advanced Installer:

 - Dan, developer

 - Mike, developer

 The two floating licenses are assigned by the license server as follows:

-- during the build Mike makes changes on the setup project and builds it on his local machine, the second license is assigned to his machine by the license server
+- During the build Mike makes changes to the setup project and builds it on his local machine, the second license is assigned to his machine by the license server

 In the above scenario you can see how the floating licenses can be used by any member of the team, concurrently if you have enough licenses, or sequentially if not enough license are available.

 In order to use an Advanced Installer floating license you first need to install and configure the License Server on a machine from your LAN.
 This can be a very simple and small machine, as our license server does not require a lot of computing resources, or it can even be one of the development machines if you are sure that machine is up and running most of the time.

 If you are a (re)packaging company we recommend standard per-user licenses, as most likely your engineers will work all day long with Advanced Installer, a floating license gives them no advantage.